 Sometimes self-paced study means we can quickly get off track or distracted.
-It is though important to me that you get to achieve and attain your goals.
+It is important to me that you achieve and attain your goals.
 I want you to feel accomplished and on top of your studies.
-We don’t want you to make excuses to yourself or me; I want you to achieve your goals.
+We don’t want you to make excuses for yourself or me; I want you to achieve your goals.

 Here are some tips that can help.

 Keeping Motivated and Getting Stuff Done, let us help you with the following tips.

 Get a whiteboard, planner, etc.. whatever it takes for you to feel organized.
 Schedule work, plans, posts, etc… Organize your workspace, home, etc.. organize to make your life easier.

 I am a vacuuming nut; I’m not too fond of dirty floors, so I got a robotic vacuum to make my life easier and always have a clean office floor without the added work.
 Not having to worry about some chores helps keep me motivated and get stuff done for me.

 I know this sounds hard, but have a study area.
 Make sure it is comfortable, well-lit, and clean.
 A clean workspace will help you feel more organized.